 CSEA Staff Coordinator: Janet Sterling, Field Director, River Delta Field Office

-The R/N Committee is in the process of preparing sample Negotiations Updates that chapters can use after they complete a bargaining session with their District.
+The R/N Committee has prepared sample Negotiations Updates that chapters can use after they complete a bargaining session with their District.
 Also, there will be a 610 matrix with correlating sample documents and resources.
-Look for this in the Fall of 2018.
+Look for this in early 2019.

 The R/N Committee has completed creating a mock video that can be used to assist and train your negotiation team regarding the do's and do not's at the bargaining table.
 This video is available and can be used at Bargaining Academies, Bargaining 101s, Chapter Meetings or RPMs.
 Please contact your Labor Relations Representative as they will provide the requested training for your Chapter.

 AB 119 was signed into law on June 27, 2017.
 This bill mandates that employers provide the exclusive representative with access to new employee orientations.
-This bill also provides that the structure, time, and manner for these new employee orientations are to be negotiated between the exclusive representative and the employer.
-Negotiating these specific access issues in each and every district is vital to CSEA's interests in introducing new employees to CSEA and informing them about their employment rights, their collective bargaining agreement, and the benefits of membership in CSEA.
 If your chapter has not already negotiated an MOU, please contact your Labor Relations Representative.
 We must seize the opportunity provided by the Legislature to ensure that we create the most effective, efficient, and meaningful communication with new employees.
 For more information, view the new law AB 119.
-Feel free to contact your Labor Relations Representative for assistance.

 If your chapter has not been trained on how to conduct New Employee Orientations (NEOs), please contact your Labor Relations Representative for training that can be done at your local chapter.
 Each chapter needs to take advantage of being able to speak with the new employees as they begin their career with the District.

 AB 670 was signed into law on January 1, 2018.
 This bill eliminates the exclusion of noon duty aides from the classified service in Non-Merit Districts.
+AB 2160 amended AB 670 to include Merit Districts and Community Colleges.
 This change means that noon duty aides are entitled to all the benefits, rights, and protections of classified employees under the Education Code.
 The passage of this bill was the result of the strenuous efforts of the CSEA Governmental Relations Office, which has now added another important legislative protection for CSEA members and school employees.
 Contact your Labor Relations Representative if your chapter is interested in adding these employees to your bargaining unit.
-For more information, view the new law AB 670.
-Note that our Governmental Relations Department is working to get this bill updated to include Merit Districts and Community Colleges.
+For more information, view the new law AB 670 and AB 2160.

-Bargaining committee members should be aware of the new minimum wage law which requires the following minimum wage and timeline: January 1, 2018 - $11.00; January 1, 2019 - $12.00; January 1, 2020 - $13.00; January 1, 2021 - $14.00; January 1, 2022 - $15.00.
+Bargaining committee members should be aware of the new minimum wage law which requires the following minimum wage and timeline: January 1, 2019 - $12.00; January 1, 2020 - $13.00; January 1, 2021 - $14.00; January 1, 2022 - $15.00.
 CSEA has training available regarding the new minimum wage law that will be held at Bargaining Academies or Bargaining 101 Trainings and mini-trainings at RPMs.
-Please ask your Labor Relations Representative for detailed information on the new law and to request the training.
-For more information, view the new minimum wage law Senate Bill 3.
+Please ask your Labor Relations Representative for detailed information on the law and to request the training.
+For more information, view the minimum wage law Senate Bill 3.